What health services does PPWNM provide?

 Where are PPWNM health centers located?

-PPWNM health centers are located in eight West and Northern Michigan communities.
+PPWNM health centers are located in seven West and Northern Michigan communities.
 Click here to find the PPWNM health center nearest you.
-Or, to find other Planned Parenthood health centers use the "Find a Health Center" feature at the top right of this website, or call (800) 230-PLAN (7526).
+To find Planned Parenthood health centers outside of West and Northern Michigan, use the "Find a Health Center" feature at the top right of this website, or call (800) 230-PLAN (7526).

 How effective is birth control?